The last thing you want as a homeowner is to have to deal with a cold Alberta winter without a working furnace.

 It’s no secret how cold Calgary gets in the middle of winter, which is why ensuring that your furnace is always in good condition is so important.
 The thing is, furnace problems crop up when we least expect them, and it’s not always financially doable to pay for furnace repair.
 If you’re going to avoid costly repairs, you need to know when to recognize the most common furnace problems.
 In this post, we’ll tell you 6 of them and give you a few tips on what to do when they crop up.

 It’s always better to deal with more minor issues when they crop up by doing it yourself or calling your furnace company.
-Furnace replacement is far from cheap, so keep reading and learn how to take care of your furnace more effectively.
+Furnace replacement and furnace repair can be far from cheap, so keep reading and learn how to take care of your furnace more effectively.

 - Dirty Ducts